All resources

 Let’s have a look at some data visualization tools examples and discuss how to choose the right one for your goals.

-Nowadays, there are lots of data visualization and reporting tools on the market.
-Some of them are paid, others are available for free.
+Nowadays, there are lots of data visualization tools and reporting tools on the market.
+Some of them are paid, others are for free.
 Some of them work fully on the web, others can be installed on a desktop but work online, and others are offline only.

 Best Reporting Tools